 Doing the chairperson’s job well rarely brings personal credit, as that is usually shared between the board and management; doing it badly, however, can lead to a dramatic loss of reputation as the leader of the board tends to shoulder most of the blame.

-A small, carefully selected group of participants will be assembled each year to provide a mix of experiences and contexts, and create lively and insightful debate.
+A small, carefully selected group of participants is assembled each year to provide a mix of experiences and contexts and create lively and insightful debate.

 By the end of the programme, you should be able to:

 The aim of this programme is to participants with valuable strategies for strengthening board/ committee performance, as well as specific ideas for improving personal contribution to their boards.

 The programme will concentrate on cutting-edge techniques, strategies and action plans for improving board design, refining approaches, maximizing individual contributions, and enhancing corporate governance.

 This 2-day non-residential programme utilises a combination of learning aids and approaches such as pre-reading materials, lectures, syndicate group discussions and peer group learning.

 A strong emphasis is laid on performance management concepts and on world-wide best practices which are applicable in the local and regional business environment.

 SBS faculty members hold PhD’s from world-renowned institutions and are internationally acclaimed experts for their research on current business issues.

 Moreover, they are successful business people, many with their consulting firms, operating in the real world of international business.